-Air bubbles coming out of your pool jets and into your pool is a common problem that you may experience, especially when opening your pool for the season.
+Air bubbles coming out of your pool jets and into your pool is a common problem that you may experience, especially when opening for the pool season.
 If you have just the odd bubble then that can be quite normal but if you have persistent air bubbles, particularly if the air comes out in substantial amounts, then you may have a problem.

-Causes of air bubbles in pool jets
+Causes of air bubbles coming out of pool jets

 You need to understand why or how your pool pump works in order to understand exactly why you’re getting air bubbles back in the pool.

 Firstly, take a look at the pool pump.
 You will probably see two pipes going into the front of the pool pump.
 So all the water that’s coming from the pool, either from the skimmers or the bottom drain, is coming through those two pipes and then into the front of the pump.
 The water is being pulled up (sucked) to the pump from those two pipes.
-This is called the suction side of the pool plumbing-
+This is called the suction side of the pool plumbing.

 The water that comes out of the top of the pump that then returns to the pool, probably via your filter, is known as the discharge, return or pressure side of the plumbing.
 It is very rare for air to enter the system on the pressure side.
 If there was a leak anywhere then water is likely to come out, rather than air going in.